 From the Admin console Home page, go to AppsG SuiteGmailAdvanced settings.

 Tip: To see Advanced settings, scroll to the bottom of the Gmail page.

 - (Optional) On the left, select an organization.

-- Scroll to the Spam section, hover over the Spam setting, and click Configure.
-If the setting is already configured, hover over the setting and click Edit or Add Another.
+- Scroll to the Spam section, point to the Spam setting, and click Configure.
+If the setting is already configured, point to the setting and click Edit or Add Another.

 - For a new setting, enter a unique name.

 - To configure more aggressive spam filtering, check the Be more aggressive when filtering spam box.
 When you select this option, it's likely that more messages will be marked spam and sent to your users' spam folders.

 To bypass spam filters for internal messages from users within the same organization, check the Bypass spam filters for messages received from internal senders box.Authenticated messages from subdomains, including subdomains not hosted by Google, are treated as internal messages.